-(a list of older stuff I have worked on)
+Old Stuff (a list of pre-2010 stuff I worked on)

 Source Engine Modification / Retail Game: Nuclear Dawn

 2006-08 – link (project website)

 Nuclear Dawn is a multiplayer game project for the Source engine which centers around post-nuclear warfare.
 It started out as a total modification, but in 2009 the mod was handed over to Interwave Studios, who took the project to retail and aim for a public release in Q1 2011.

 I was in charge of developing/optimizing the Linux server code and I have designed/implemented several HUD elements in the weapon selection system.
 For about a year, the PR and communication of the project was under my lead too.
 I helped the Interwave team work into the existing codebase and asset library during the transition, and wish them all the best.

 A medium-sized sliding course for the open-source racing game TuxRacer.
 Contains custom height maps for several key areas.

 It features three paths which intertwine at several points along the slide, making it hard for the poor penguin to catch all the salmon.

 An early map for the Source engine in a middle-eastern setting.
 Due to time limitations I never developed it further than the geometry layout stage, details are not added yet.